Run/Debug Configuration: Cucumber.js

 Getting Access to the Run/Debug Configuration: Cucumber.js Dialog Box

 - Make sure the Node.js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 - Using the Node Package Manager, install the Cucumber.js as described in Preparing to Use Cucumber.Js Test Runner.

 - Make sure the Cucumber.js and Gherkin plugins are enabled.
 The plugins are bundled with WebStorm and activated by default.
-If not, enable them as described in Enabling and Disabling Plugins.
+If the plugins are not activated, enable them on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Cucumber.js-Specific Configuration Settings